 Chapter 40, Section 56 of the Massachusetts General Laws requires that all cities and towns complete a revaluation and undergo certification by the Department of Revenue every three years.
-Boston undertook its most recent revaluation in Fiscal Year 2013.
-Triennial revaluation requires parcel-specific data collection and detailed economic research and analysis.
-The assessment data must be stored in a readily updated Computer-Assisted Mass Appraisal (CAMA) system.
+Boston was most recently certified in Fiscal Year 2013.

 Assessment Dates and Fiscal Year